 The Human Rights Institute regularly hosts conferences, panel discussions, expert roundtables, and lectures at which prominent human rights practitioners meet with Georgetown Law's students and faculty to discuss their work.
 These events serve to foster discussion, debate, and collaboration among leading human rights experts, while also providing opportunities for our students and faculty to learn from and engage with those working in this field.
 All of our events are open to the public unless otherwise noted.

 Our largest annual event, the Samuel Dash Conference on Human Rights, is held each spring.
+This year's conference will focus on the work of multilateral development banks and human rights.
 Information about this event, including past conference agendas and webcasts, can be viewed on the Dash Conference page.

 Select Past Events

 5 Stations on the Way to Damascus (the annual remarks of the Drinan Chair in Human Rights)

 The Future of Human Rights Litigation Post-Kiobel (with the Supreme Court Institute)

 Kiobel v.
 Royal Dutch Shell: Human Rights Law at a Crossroads

 The Alien Tort Statute: Corporate Accountability & Kiobel